IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/index.md

 Business Partners, use the IBM Training live Chat Support service or other support methods that are found on the IBM Training portal <a href="https://ibmcpsprod.service-now.com/its?id=sc_category&sys_id=6568bfafdb2f13008ea7d6fa4b961990" target="_blank">here</a>.

 ## Using the demonstration guide
+Use these helpful tips to take full advantage of the {{guide.name}}.

 ??? tip "The **Demonstration Guide** user interface"

     This **Demonstration Guide** uses a reactive browser-based interface.
 The Demonstration Guide table of contents may be displayed as highlighted in the green dashed box in this image: